Ginj-capture/Ginj/readme.md

 Just kidding.

-Ginj is based on OpenJDK 14, so obviously Ginj won't ever run on a platform that does not support that JDK version.
+Ginj targets OpenJDK 14, so obviously Ginj won't ever run on a platform that does not support that JDK version.
 Moreover, I don't own a Mac, and I don't intend to test Ginj on a Linux VM until my to-do list becomes manageable.

 In other words, until now, Ginj has only been tested on Windows.